muratkaraoglan/roulette-game/README.md

 1.**Automated Stack Management**: A smart system will be developed to automatically optimize the stacks (tokens) in the betting area.

-- **How will  work?**
+-How will  work?

--  Automatic Consolidation: 10 chip of the same value will be automatically converted to the next higher value coin
+Automatic Consolidation: 10 chip of the same value will be automatically converted to the next higher value coin Example Scenario:

-- **Example Scenario**:

-   -10x1 chips → 1x10 chip
+10x1 chips → 1x10 chip
-   -10x5 chips → 1x50 chip
+10x5 chips → 1x50 chip

-- **Smart Optimization**: The system will automatically select the most efficient combination of coins
+Smart Optimization: The system will automatically select the most efficient combination of coins

-**🎯 Benefits**
+🎯 Benefits

-   - Cleaner and more organized betting area
+Cleaner and more organized betting area
-   - Reduced visual clutter
+Reduced visual clutter
-   - Better experience for players
+Better experience for players
-   - Professional casino atmosphere
+Professional casino atmosphere

 Translated with DeepL.com (free version)